The Stack Tax

 - The Stack Tax is the cumulative monthly cost of every SaaS subscription a business carries — accounting tools, project management, CRM, email, analytics, calendar scheduling, and the long tail of $9-$49/month tools nobody remembers signing up for.
 Coined by Justin McKelvey, fractional CTO, 2026.
 It's a tax in the literal sense: a recurring cost on every dollar of revenue, automatically deducted before any of it reaches the bottom line.

-- What is the Bleed Rate formula?
+- What is the Stack Bleed Rate formula?

-- The Bleed Rate formula: (monthly SaaS spend ÷ headcount) ÷ MRR per employee = Bleed Rate %.
-Worked example: a company spending $4,000/month on SaaS with 8 employees and $50,000 MRR per employee has a Bleed Rate of (4000 ÷ 8) ÷ 50000 = 1% (healthy).
-A company spending $5,000/month with 2 employees and $8,000 MRR per employee has a Bleed Rate of (5000 ÷ 2) ÷ 8000 = 31.25% — paying to grow slower.
+- The Stack Bleed Rate formula: (monthly SaaS spend ÷ headcount) ÷ MRR per employee = Stack Bleed Rate %.
+Worked example: a company spending $4,000/month on SaaS with 8 employees and $50,000 MRR per employee has a Stack Bleed Rate of (4000 ÷ 8) ÷ 50000 = 1% (healthy).
+A company spending $5,000/month with 2 employees and $8,000 MRR per employee has a Stack Bleed Rate of (5000 ÷ 2) ÷ 8000 = 31.25% — paying to grow slower.

-- What's a healthy Bleed Rate?
+- What's a healthy Stack Bleed Rate?

 - Below 5% is healthy.
 5–12% is the watch zone — survivable but worth auditing.
 Above 12% means you're paying to grow slower: every dollar of new MRR is partially consumed by stack costs before it can be reinvested into hiring or product.
 Above 20% is critical — the tax is structurally limiting growth.
 These thresholds hold for most $1M–$50M businesses; very early-stage companies and pure-infrastructure businesses have different math.